Pedro Franco: Beşiktaş

+San Lorenzo

+On 15 January 2016, Franco joined San Lorenzo on a 6-month loan.

 Return to Millonarios

-After a mostly unsuccessful loan spell at San Lorenzo, in mid 2016 Franco returns to his hometown team Millonarios.
+After a mostly unsuccessful loan spell at San Lorenzo, on 5 July 2016 Franco returned to his hometown team Millonarios on a 1-year loan.

+Boluspor

+On 7 September 2017, signed with Turkish club Boluspor, on loan for the rest of the season.

+América de Cali

+On 9 July 2018, Franco returned to Colombia, signing with América de Cali.

+Blooming

+On 13 January 2021, Franco signed with Bolivian side Blooming, after being released by América de Cali in June 2020.

+Fortaleza CEIF

+On 14 August 2021, Fortaleza C.E.I.F. announced the signing of Franco, marking his return to Colombia after a short spell in Bolivia.

+Alianza Petrolera

+On 2 December 2022, Franco signed for Colombian side Alianza Petrolera.

 International career

 Franco played with the U-20 national team between 2009 and 2011.
 He won the 2011 edition of the Toulon Tournament where he was selected as the tournament's best defender, and played in the 2011 South American Youth Championship.
 He also represented Colombia during the 2011 FIFA U-20 World Cup in which his home nation hosted.

 3 years after last playing for Colombia's youth national team, he was called up to the senior squad for the friendlies against Canada and El Salvador.
 He debuted in a 3–0 win over El Salvador on 10 October, playing a full 90 minutes.